- sales & marketing

 So what are these “deliverables” in a website redesign?
 I am glad you asked…

 A value proposition map is a user perspective view that helps you explore and understand the pain points and worries of your ideal customers, and how your product/service solves those problems.

 The visual map can vary since each company has different target audiences and ideal customer profiles.
 The core purpose, however, is always the same: to consider the needs, wants, and desires of customers and then position your features and benefits in a solution-orientated way so that it can add value to their needs.

 This technique comes in handy while mapping out the main purpose of your website pages.
-By considering the needs and wants of your ideal customers first, all the pages on your website will be geared towards addressing their needs, solving their problems, and providing them what they are looking for as opposed to what you think they are looking for.
+By considering the needs and wants of your ideal customers first, all the pages on your website will be geared towards addressing their needs, solving their problems, and providing them with what they are looking for as opposed to what you think they are looking for.

 A sitemap is a high-level hierarchical overview that lets you organize and clarify the pages that are needed on your website, and also helps you to remove any unnecessary ones.
 The sitemap is the foundational base of your website that everything can be referenced back to.
 You can determine the overall size of your project and know exactly how many pages your website will accommodate.
 You can also see easily if those pages are covering everything your website needs to portray.